Nedumangad: Geography

 Nedumangad is located at 8.6°N 77.0°E. It has an average elevation of 68 metres (223 feet).

-It lies 18 km from Thiruvananthapuram (or Trivandrum) on the way to Thenkasi and Ponmudi hill resort.
+It lies 18 km from Thiruvananthapuram on the way to Thenkasi and Ponmudi hill resort.
 It is the capital of the taluk and is unique for lacking a coastal belt and railway lines.

-It is bounded on the west by Trivandrum Taluk, on the east by the State of Tamil Nadu, on the south by Neyyattinkara Taluk and on the north by Kollam District.
+It is bounded on the west by Thiruvananthapuram Taluk, on the east by the State of Tamil Nadu, on the south by Neyyattinkara Taluk and on the north by Kollam District.